The 2021 Faculty/Staff Innovation Pitch

 As the inventor, you gain from the university’s expertise in evaluation, marketing and ability to secure intellectual property rights while also benefiting from the university’s interest in recognizing your efforts and providing you with some share of any potential gain.

 If you have any more questions, feel free to reach out to the AEI team.

-*Please note, the Tuscaloosa Innovates community business plan competition will also be transitioned to a virtual format this year.
-More details will be shared on the EDGE competition website as the date draws closer.
+*Please note, the Tuscaloosa Innovates community business plan competition is still in the planning phase.
+More details will be shared on the EDGE competition website as the details come together.